San Diego State vs. San Jose State NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- San Diego State and its opponents have combined to score more than 41 points in three of five games this season.
+- San Diego State has combined with its opponents to score more than 41 points in three of five games this season.

-- San Jose State's games have gone over 41 points in three of six chances this season.
+- So far this season, 50% of San Jose State's games (3/6) have had more combined points than Friday's total of 41.

+- Friday's over/under is 15.1 points lower than the two team's combined 56.1 points per game average.

-- The two teams combine to score 56.1 points per game, 15.1 more than the over/under in this contest.
+- These two squads combine to surrender 40.4 points per game, 0.6 fewer than this contest's over/under.

-- This contest's total is 0.6 points greater than the 40.4 these two squads combine to allow per game this season.

-- Aztecs games this season feature an average total of 44.6 points, a number 3.6 points higher than Friday's over/under.
+- The average total in Aztecs games this season is 44.6, 3.6 points more than Friday's over/under of 41.

-- In 2021, games involving the Spartans have averaged a total of 56.1 points, 15.1 more than the set total in this contest.
+- The 41-point total for this game is 15.1 points below the 56.1 points per game average total in Spartans games this season.

 San Diego State Stats and Trends

-- When San Diego State records more than 23.8 points, it is 4-1 against the spread and 5-0 overall.
+- When San Diego State scores more than 23.8 points, it is 4-1 against the spread and 5-0 overall.

-- In games that San Diego State churns out more than 369.5 yards, the team is 2-0 against the spread and 2-0 overall.
+- San Diego State is 2-0 against the spread and 2-0 overall when the team amasses over 369.5 yards.

-- This year, the Aztecs have turned the ball over six times, three more than the Spartans' takeaways (3).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.